 Saving fuel by shifting properly isn't only for the top one or two gears, though.
 It works all the way through the gears.
-Cummins Load Based Speed Control (LBSC) allows the engine to adjust the speed available to the driver.
+Load Based Speed Control (LBSC) allows the engine to adjust the speed available to the driver.
 The ECM looks at the load and sets the rpm limit accordingly.
 Fuel economy is assured when loads are light, and the driver still gets the engine speed and power needed when the loads are heavy.
 LBSC can reduce the variability between your least efficient and most efficient drivers.

 As you've seen, the lower gears are good for power but not for economy.
-Cummins Gear Down Protection maximizes the percentage of distance in top gear (which should be greater than 90%).
+Gear Down Protection maximizes the percentage of distance in top gear (which should be greater than 90%).
 When the driver downshifts, the gear down protection cuts back on the top speed, encouraging the driver to stay in top gear.
-Gear Down Protection also senses engine load to make sure that it doesn't limit the engine speed when the downshift is truly justified due to a heavy load.
-You can calculate and select the settings by using the Cummins PowerSpec tool.
+Gear down protection also senses engine load to make sure that it doesn't limit the engine speed when the downshift is truly justified due to a heavy load.
+You can calculate and select the settings, or you can just let the experts calculate the optimum settings for you.